SyedMuhammadAbis/abis-portfolio/README.md

 ### **Assets**
 - `assets/audio/` — All sound files (both original and optimized)
-- `assets/images/projects/` — All project images, GIFs, and their WebP versions
+- `assets/images/projects/` — Project images organized in separate folders:
+  - Each project has its own folder (e.g., `pickle-former/`, `one-minute-drift/`)
+  - Each folder contains: JPG images, WebP versions, screenshots, and demo GIFs
 - `assets/models/` — 3D models for the animated background (desktop only)

 ### **Documentation**